eriklangille/rafting/notes/paper.md

 ### The basics
 - The leader handles all client requests.
 So it doesn't scale that well?
 What is the throughput?
 Bottleneck
 - Followers are passive.
-Issue no requests but simply resopond to requests from leaders and candidates
+Issue no requests but simply respond to requests from leaders and candidates
 - Time divided into terms of arbitrary length
 - Term begins with an election, one or more candidates attempt to become leader
 - On a split vote, term will end with no leader and a new term begins